pdub206/cataclysm/README.md

  * Ability to look in certain directions to see what is 1-3 rooms away
  * PC's and NPC's can now have an age set between 18-65
  * "audit ac" command for immortals (formerly "acaudit"), allowing for further audit commands in the future
+ * Minor score output change to only show quest status while on a quest, PC/NPC name, sdesc, and current ldesc

 Features to be implemented in the next few releases: